How to Raise a Car Person: Driver Education, Car Control, and the Path to a Safer, More Engaged Young Driver

 The Three Risk Behaviors, Addressed Directly

-Handheld phone use while driving increases crash risk by roughly four times.
+On phone use: NHTSA, drawing on the SHRP2 naturalistic driving study, reports that using a handheld cell phone while driving increases crash risk 3.6 times.
 Laws banning mobile phone use by teenage drivers exist in most jurisdictions, but enforcement is uneven.
 The conversation at home has to be specific: not just texting, but notifications, navigation fumbling, and the pull of group chats.
 Give your teenager a framework for managing the phone before the drive starts, not a rule that evaporates the first time the phone buzzes.

 On impairment: zero-tolerance policies set the legal blood alcohol limit for drivers under 21 at 0.02 percent or lower in most U.S. states, versus the standard 0.08 percent for adults.
 The conversation worth having is not just legal, it is physiological.
-Alcohol and cannabis both degrade reaction time and hazard perception in ways that feel invisible from the inside, which is exactly what makes them dangerous.
+The effects of alcohol and cannabis on judgment and reaction time feel invisible from the inside, which is exactly what makes them dangerous.
 Regular sobriety checkpoints reinforce the legal reality; the home conversation reinforces the physical one.

 On speed: connect the abstract to the concrete.
 The difference in stopping distance between 60 mph and 80 mph is not a small number.
 A teenager who can visualize that difference in car lengths has something to hold onto.
 Automated speed enforcement in school zones and high-crash corridors removes the human inconsistency from enforcement, but the understanding has to come first.